Rahulcdry07/PDF2JSON/docs/PUBLISHING.md

 # Publishing to PyPI Guide

-This guide explains how to build, test, and publish the `pdf2json-dsr` package to PyPI.
+This guide explains how to build, test, and publish the `estimatex-dsr` package to PyPI.

 ## Prerequisites